polkadot-developers/docs-sandbox/source/docs/tutorials/07-add-a-pallet.md

     This section specifies the default feature set to compile for this runtime is the `std` features set.
     When the runtime is compiled using the `std` feature set, the `std` features from all of the pallets listed as dependencies are enabled.
-    By adding the pallet features to the `std` feature set, they can be included in both the native Rust binary and the WebAssembly binary when the runtime is compiled.
+    For more detailed information about how the runtime is compiled as a native Rust binary with the standard library and as a WebAssembly binary using the `no_std` attribute, see [Building the runtime]().

     If you forget to update the `features` section, you might see `cannot find function` errors when you compile the runtime binary.